 Adding Humidity During Heating

-The best way to have a more energy-efficient and comfortable home during the winter is to control your indoor humidity.
+The key to a more energy-efficient and comfortable home during the winter is to control your indoor humidity.
 The perfect humidity range for your home and your health is 35-50%.
-Although you can implement single-room humidifiers to raise the humidity in certain areas of your home, this tactic is not efficient.
+Although you can utilize single-room humidifiers to raise the humidity in certain areas of your home, this tactic is not efficient.
 Instead, you should look at adding a whole-home humidifier to your HVAC system.
 A whole-home humidifier can be integrated into your current HVAC and plumbing systems and controlled via your thermostat.
 You can set the ambient humidity to any level you desire without worrying about turning the system on and off or remembering to fill or empty water reservoirs.
-Whenever the heating season is over, your humidifier can be drained and shut down until it is needed again; the only maintenance your humidifier needs can be performed by your Service Exerts technician during your bi-annual HVAC tune-ups, so no extra appointment necessary.
+Whenever the heating season is over, your humidifier can be drained and shut down until it is needed again; the only maintenance your humidifier will need can be performed by your Service Exerts technician during your bi-annual HVAC tune-ups, so no extra appointment necessary.